 It is expected that our network will use two different update policies: separate update policy for Servers and another one for Workstations.
 These two groups need to be created in the WSUS console in the All Computers section.

 First of all, you have to specify the rule of grouping the computers in the WSUS console (targeting).
 By default, the computers in the WSUS console are distributed into groups manually by the server administrator (server-side targeting).
-It does not suit us, so we specify that the computers are to be distributed into groups using the client side targeting (group policies or registry parameters).
+It does not suit us, so we are going to specify that the computers are to be distributed into groups using the client side targeting (using the group policies or registry parameters).
 To do this, in the WSUS console click Options and open Computers.
-Change the value to Use Group Policy or registry settings on computers.
+Change the value to “Use Group Policy or registry settings on computers”.

 WSUS Group Policy for Windows servers

 Let’s start with the description of the server policy – ServerWSUSPolicy.

 Group Policy settings that are responsible for the operation of the Windows Update service are located in the following GPO section: Computer Configuration -> Policies –> Administrative templates-> Windows Component-> Windows Update.

 In our environment, we suggest to use this policy to install updates from WSUS on Windows servers.
 All the computers that fall under this policy are assigned to the Servers group in the WSUS console.
 In addition, we want to disable the automatic updates installation on the servers when they are received.
 During update client should just download the available updates to local drive, display the corresponding notification in the system tray and wait for administrator to manually start the installation (locally or remotely using the PSWindowsUpdate module).
 This means that productive servers won’t automatically install updates and restart without administrator confirmation (usually these tasks are performed by the system administrator as part of the monthly scheduled maintenance).
 To implement such a scheme, let’s set the following policies: